 A seabird skyscraper

 The towering 180-metre sea cliffs of Noss are dramatic.
-In summer especially, gannets, guillemots, fulmars and kittiwakes seem to occupy every available nook on the cliffs.
+In summer especially, gannets, guillemots and fulmars seem to occupy every available nook on the cliffs.
 Marauding great skuas – or bonxies, as they’re known locally – nest further inland.

 The thrilling 3-minute trip out to Noss in a small inflatable boat is a highlight in itself, as you speed across the waves.
-The ferry service is run by Scottish Natural Heritage.
+The ferry service is run by NatureScot.
 From landing it’s just a short walk to the visitor centre.

 - Get the full multisensory experience, with all the sights, sounds and smells of a seabird high-rise city.